-Dynamic Ads allow an advertiser to serve dynamic content in an ad based on specific criteria available in real-time.
-For example, if you are a software company targeting the Automobile industry and the Oil & Gas industry, then you may want to show different background images in your banner ad.
-This can be achieved using Dynamic Ads.
-Another goal that can be achieved using Dynamic Ads is personalization.
-You can introduce dynamic text in your ad and depending upon the viewer’s company, you can customize specific words or the message in the creative.
+Dynamic HTML5 ads allow an advertiser to serve dynamic content in an ad based on specific criteria available in real time.
+For example, if you are a software company targeting both the automobile industry and the oil and gas industry, then you may want to show different background images in your banner ad.
+You can do this using dynamic HTML5 ads.
+As another example, you can personalize ads by introducing dynamic text that, depending upon the viewer’s company, customizes specific words in the message.

-Let’s take the above example of serving contextual banner depending on the industry of the account viewing the ad.
-In such case, you need to specify the image that is served to a viewer from a particular industry.
-The industry information can be accessed real-time using 6sense Company Detail API.
-As soon as the Dynamic Ad wins an impression, 6sense API can be used to fetch the industry of the company that the user belongs to.
-The Ad can then determine the banner image based on the mapping specified in HTML5 code.
+Using the example of serving a contextual banner depending on the industry of the account viewing the ad, you need to specify the image that is served to a viewer from a particular industry.
+The industry information can be accessed real-time using 6sense Company Identification API.
+As soon as the ad wins an impression, the 6sense API can fetch the industry of the company to which the user belongs.
+The ad can then determine the banner image based on the mapping specified in the HTML5 code.

-6sense provides the API endpoint, which can be used to get company identification of the user to whom an Ad is served.
+6sense provides an API endpoint that gets the company identification of the user to whom an ad is served.
 To authenticate the API you need an authorization token provided by 6sense CSM.
-The following section will explain the usage of Company Identification API for creating Dynamic Ads.
-You can read more about the Company Identification API here.
+The following section explains the usage of Company Identification API for creating dynamic HTML5 ads.
+Refer to the Company Identification API.

 function init() {